-- Revise their papers both individually and collaboratively for content, organization, and argumentation;
+- Revise papers individually and collaboratively for content, organization, and argumentation.

-- Develop insights into their strengths and weaknesses as writers through reflective writing and the creation of an electronic writing portfolio; and
+- Develop insights into strengths and weaknesses as a writer.

 - Writing in a variety of genres and media, totaling the equivalent of 25 pp. of polished writing (4-6 papers or projects)

 - Revision of all major writing projects and participation in peer review and writing workshops

 - Completion of an electronic portfolio that fosters self-reflection and demonstrates progress in writing

 - Regular one-to-one meetings with instructor